The Best Way to Effectively Housebreak a Dog

-- A command: “Kennel!”
-In a stern voice.
+- A command: “Kennel!” in a stern voice.

 - When the dog is in the house, the dog is in the kennel.

-- It asserts your dominance (Remember dog hierarchy demands a leader or alpha) by forcing the dog to comply with your command.
+- It asserts your dominance (remember dog hierarchy demands a leader or alpha) by forcing the dog to comply with your command.

-- It is a catalyst to other commands the dog will be learning in the future like, “Sit, Stay, Down and Heel”.
+- It is a catalyst to other commands the dog will be learning in the future like, “Sit," "Stay," "Down," and "Heel."

-If your dog has a kennel that is just big enough for him to stand up and turn around in and is taken outdoors in a timely manner then proceeds to soil his kennel, there is something wrong with the dog.
-It’s either a health problem which is easily remedied with a visit to the vet or, separation anxiety or some other mental deficiency and for that there is no cure.
+If your dog has a kennel that is just big enough for him to stand up and turn around in, and if he is taken outdoors in a timely manner, but he still proceeds to soil his kennel, there is something wrong with the dog.
+It’s either a health problem that is easily remedied with a visit to the vet, or he has separation anxiety or some other mental deficiency for which there is no cure.
 This marker tells you that the dog will never be housebroken or even be trainable.
 It’s time to get rid of the dog.
-As a rule dogs will not soil their own beds.
+As a rule, dogs will not soil their own beds.
 It’s a law of the wild that we are reinforcing with kennel training.
-By taking the dog from the kennel to the outside, and back and forth, we are teaching the dog that the house is his bed.
+By taking the dog from the kennel to the outdoors, and back and forth, we are teaching the dog that the house is his bed.

-I have two dogs, a Lab, 7-yrs. and a Belgium Shepherd, 14-yrs., both are good for 12-hours indoors without an accident.
+I have two dogs, a 7-year-old Lab and a 14-year-old Belgium Shepherd, and both are good indoors for 12 hours without an accident.
 I’ve never left them longer than that.
-My daughter’s 9-yr. old Labradoodle is good for 8-9 hours daily without mishap.
+My daughter’s 9-year-old Labradoodle is good for 8-9 hours daily without mishap.
 These dogs have been like this since they were six months old.
 Kennel training sticks in their bones.
 It is the only way to effectively housebreak a dog for life.